cherrylittle/TRIGRS-NP/README.md

 Directories:

-TRIGRS-NP code : storing the codes after optimized and the data.
+TRIGRS-NP code : storing the codes after optimized and the data used in experiments.

 TRIGRS 2.1 code: storing the codes before optimized and the data.
 notice: Since dataset 2 is too large, we compress all the files in it.